onflow/FRW-Android/README.md

 Please fill in the values for each item according to your project's requirements.

 ### Step 4: Run the project
-Now you are ready to run the Flow Reference Wallet Android project.
+Now you are ready to run the Flow Wallet Android project.
 Simply open the project in Android Studio and run it on an emulator or a physical device.

 If you encounter any issues during the setup process, please refer to the project's documentation or contact the project's developer for assistance.